 As standards change, NWEA makes new alignments so that RIT scores and learning statements still maintain the same meaning in terms of academic difficulty.
 Those changes result in new test versions, but the new versions will not significantly impact student scores, growth measurements, nor the ranking against NWEA norms.

-However, it is possible that the introduction of new standards into MAP tests do impact the Instructional Areas (or "goal areas") that appear on MAP reports.
+However, it is possible that the introduction of new standards into MAP tests impact the Instructional Areas (or "goal areas") that appear on MAP reports.
 For this reason, the best practice is to adopt new tests at the start of your academic year, not mid-year.

 Relation to Instruction